 One can see the broken statues and columns scattered across the temple courtyard.
 Muslim Invaders (Mahmud Ghazni) in 10th century damaged the structure.

 Legends of Chand Baori Stepwell in Abhaneri

 Locals claim that this architectural masterpiece is built by ghosts in just one night.
 ‘What!’
 I proclaimed.
 I mean the kind of geometrical symmetry and architectural complexity the place displays certainly would have taken half a decade to build it.
-It is also believed to be haunted by djinn, which would never ever let you climb up the same stairs that you used to get down in the stepwell.
+It is also believed to be haunted by a djinn, which would never ever let you climb up the same stairs that you used to get down in the stepwell.
 Ghoulish!!!

 There are different versions of a story but all of them prove the place to be haunted.
-Natives enjoy narrating stories to the travelers and tourists.
+Natives enjoy narrating stories to travelers and tourists.

 Stories; real or unreal or made-up, make our life worth living!
 Isn’t it?

 I’m really not a believer in paranormal or supernatural phenomena but inexplicable bizarre sense chased me inside the Chand Baori.
-An unusual and strange atmosphere with hostile and echoing sound of pigeons, creepy air, hovering bats and honey bees buzzing all around the place makes one believe in its hauntedness.
+An unusual and strange atmosphere with the hostile and echoing sound of pigeons, creepy air, hovering bats and honey bees buzzing all around the place makes one believe in its hauntedness.
 If you look closely, each stone tells a story.